 It is key that patients are screened for potential problems or contraindications prior to treatment and is the reason why the operating surgeon should see the patients before treatment and should be available to see patients during their post-operative care.

-See Related Article – Advanced Vision Care Featured in the Daily Express as the Leading Lens Exchange Clinic in the UK
+See Related Article – Advanced Vision Care Featured in the Daily Express as the Leading Lens Replacement Clinic in the UK

 Laser Eye Surgery Myth 2 – If You Fall Outside LASIK Prescription, You Cannot Enjoy Permanent Vision Correction

 LASIK treatment is suitable for prescriptions up to -10.00DS, +5.00DS & -5.00DC.
-While a reputed clinic will not proceed with treatment if a patient falls outside these ranges, alternative treatments like implantable contact lenses or lens exchange may still be an option.
+While a reputed clinic will not proceed with treatment if a patient falls outside these ranges, alternative treatments like implantable contact lenses or Lens Replacement may still be an option.

 That is why one should choose a clinic or surgeon where all vision correction treatments are done not merely laser treatments.
 While most people do qualify for LASIK laser eye surgery, in some instances a patient may have corneas that are too thin or steep for treatment.
 In this case, an alternative treatment known as LASEK (also offered at Advanced Vision Care) may be recommended.